Hooterville Cannonball: Petticoat Junction

 The most unusual "character" in the Petticoat Junction cast is the Hooterville Cannonball, an abbreviated 1890s vintage train consisting of a steam locomotive and a single combination car (with a baggage and passenger section).
-The train is operated more like a taxi service by engineer Charley Pratt (Smiley Burnette) and fireman/conductor Floyd Smoot (Rufe Davis).
-It operates on a long forgotten spur between Hooterville and Pixley that was disconnected from the railway's main line after a flood destroyed a trestle twenty years before the start of the series.
+The train is operated more like a taxi service by engineer Charley Pratt (Smiley Burnette) and Floyd Smoot (Rufe Davis) who is the fireman, conductor, baggageman, and some times engineer.
+It operates on a long forgotten branch line between Hooterville and Pixley.
+This branch line was originally connected to the C. & F. W. Railroad main line that runs between Melton (to the west) and Skidmore (to the east); south of Melton on the rail line is the town of Delta.
+That branch line was disconnected from the railway's main line after a flood destroyed a trestle twenty years before the start of the series.
 It is not uncommon for the Cannonball to make an unscheduled stop in order to go fishing or to pick fruit for Kate Bradley's menu at the Shady Rest Hotel.
 Occasionally, Betty Jo Bradley can be found with her hand on the Cannonball's throttle, as running the train home from trips into town is one of her favorite pastimes.

 With cast changes, Smiley Burnette's death at the end of Season 4 was the basis for writing Charley's death into the story line in Season 5 and having Floyd run the train alone as engineer/conductor.
 He was replaced in Season 6 by Byron Foulger as Wendell Gibbs.
 Due to Foulger's failing health, the train engineer was no longer a main character in most episodes of Season 7.
 However, Rufe Davis appeared as Floyd in two guest appearances, and was addressed once off-screen as an invisible character.

 J. Homer Bedloe (played by Charles Lane) is vice president of the C&FW Railroad, the owner of the Cannonball.
 Bedloe is a mean-spirited executive, and he periodically visits the Shady Rest Hotel and attempts to end the train service of the Hooterville Cannonball (and never succeeds).

-In Episode 2 of Season 1, "Quick, Hide the Railroad", the three Bradley sisters sing a tribute song to the Hooterville Cannonball while Kate charms C&FW Railroad Vice President Homer Bedloe into keeping the Cannonball in service.
+In Episode 2 of Season 1, "Quick, Hide the Railroad", the three Bradley sisters sing a tribute song to the Hooterville Cannonball while Kate charms C. & F. W. Railroad Vice President Homer Bedloe into keeping the Cannonball in service.

 In Episode 31 of Season 1, "Charley Abandons The Cannonball", engineer Charley Pratt picks up his guitar and sings an ode to the train.
 The lyrics are sung roughly to the tune of "Wabash Cannonball".